mozman/ezdxf/docs/source/tools/acis.rst

 .. class:: Vertex(AcisEntity)

-    Represents a vertex of an :class:`Edge` entity and references a :class`Point` entity.
+    Represents a vertex of an :class:`Edge` entity and references a :class:`Point` entity.
 Multiple :class:`Vertex` entities can reference the same :class:`Point` entity.